Linuxfabrik/monitoring-plugins/check-plugins/network-port-tcp/README.md

 Checks whether a TCP network port is reachable by attempting to establish a connection.
 Useful for monitoring service availability from the network perspective.

+**Important Notes:**

+* This check works with TCP connections only.
+UDP port responses depend on the target application (e.g. DNS or OpenVPN) and are not standardized like TCP.

 **Data Collection:**

 * Attempts a TCP socket connection to the specified host and port